frydaiii/bluebelt_be/README.md

 # A simple client-server communication
 This is a simple client-server communication system where multiple clients can communicate with a central server by using websockets.
 Each side can send text messages and multimedia messages (by sending streams of bytes).
-If the server receives a multimedia message, it will save it to a file and send a custom respond based on the type of message received.
+For more details, check the [SYS_DESIGN.md](SYS_DESIGN.md) file.

 ## Getting Started
 This project is built using Python 3.12.3.
 In the project directory, run: